zjin-lcf/HeCBench/README.md

 ### bitpacking (cuda)
   A bit-level operation that aims to reduce the number of bits required to store each value (https://github.com/NVIDIA/nvcomp)

+### bitpermute (cuda)
+  Permute the data using bit-level operations in an array (https://github.com/supranational/sppark)

 ### black-scholes (cuda)
   The Black-Scholes simulation (https://github.com/cavazos-lab/FinanceBench)